vqnish/Discord-API-Bot/README.md

 # WARNING
 This is just a sample project, I will not be responsible for any of your actions.
 This is only meant for educational purposes.

+# Database usage will be added to maximize the codes usage.